ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 shameful boast of what misery he had been able to inflict, gave her a keener sense of her sister's sufferings.
-It was some consolation to think that his visit to Rosings was to end on the day after the next--and, a still greater, that in less than a fortnight she should herself be with Jane again, and enabled to contribute to the recovery of her spirits, by all that affection could do.
+It was some consolation to think that his visit to Rosings was to end on the day after the next -- and, a still greater, that in less than a fortnight she should herself be with Jane again, and enabled to contribute to the recovery of her spirits, by all that affection could do.